-- Financing transactions on a short-term and long-term non-recourse basis for the projects' financing: During the reporting period, Energix made withdrawals in the amount of USD 290 million from the construction loan facility in the amount of up to USD 510 million provided by the Santander CIB Bank to an American subsidiary of Energix.
-The construction loan facility is divided into a Back Leverage loan in the amount of up to USD 260 million, which will be converted, upon completion of the facilities' construction, into a long-term loan and an additional loan in the amount of up to USD 250 million, which is expected to be repaid from the amounts to be invested by the tax partner, as detailed above. - c) Additional financing agreement on a long-term non-recourse basis in the amount of USD 70 million: Close to the date of approval of the financial statement, Energix entered into an additional loan agreement with the Santander CIB Bank for projects in the United States that are in commercial operation with a capacity of 224 MWp, on a non-recourse basis, in the amount of up to USD 70 million.
-For additional information, see Note 8 to the Financial Statements.
+• Financing transactions on a short-term and long-term non-recourse basis for the projects' financing: During the reporting period, Energix made withdrawals in the amount of USD 338 million (from that amount, approx. USD 48 million in the third quarter) from the construction loan facility in the amount of up to USD 510 million provided by the Santander CIB Bank to an American subsidiary of Energix.
+The construction loan facility is divided into a Back Leverage loan in the amount of up to USD 260 million, which will be converted, upon completion of the facilities' construction, into a long-term loan and an additional loan in the amount of up to USD 250 million, which is expected to be repaid from the amounts to be invested by the tax partner, as detailed above.

+c) Additional financing agreement on a long-term non-recourse basis in the amount of USD 70 million: During the reporting period, an American subsidiary of Energix entered into an additional agreement with the Santander CIB Bank for the receipt of financing for projects in the United States that are in commercial operation with a capacity of 224 MWp in the amount of up to USD 70 million, of which USD 65 million were withdrawn.
+For additional information, please see Note 8 to the Financial Statements.